 There are many wonderful Canadian History lessons, but one that has often been overlooked, is that of inventor and carmaker, George Foote Foss, from Sherbrooke, Quebec.
 More than 120 years ago, a prosperous mechanic, blacksmith and bicycle repairman named George Foss invented Canada’s first successful gasoline engine automobile, which was referred to as the Fossmobile™.

-The Foss family has re-opened the “Foss Family Archives,” to better document his remarkable accomplishment and to finds ways to share this historic Canadian event with automotive enthusiasts and historians alike.
+The Foss family has re-opened the “Foss Family Archives,” to better document his remarkable accomplishment and to find ways to share this historic Canadian event with automotive enthusiasts and historians alike.
 The family, as a means to build networks, foster collaboration and share important historical memorabilia, has established “Fossmobile Ent.”